bologer/anycomment.io/readme.txt

 * Fixed issue when user avatars did not display in the admin, #331
 * Fixed issue when new comment alert was shown when comment was deleted or on moderation, #335
+* Fixed issue when comment notification wa sent for non-comment (related to WooCommerce)

 = 0.0.76 – 09.12.2018 =